 How can I understand what it means to get divorced?

 There are many books and articles about divorce.
 Also, you likely have many friends and relatives who have been divorced and are happy to share their experiences (or nightmares!) with you.
 But the best source for the real facts is to consult with an experienced divorce attorney who will give you accurate information.
-This will include the how to protect yourself; divorce procedure; the discovery process; what to expect regarding alimony, child support and property division; valuations issues; how long the divorce with take; and what it will cost.
+This will include how to protect yourself; the divorce procedure; the discovery process; what to expect regarding alimony, child support and property division; valuation issues; how long the divorce will take; and what it will cost.

 What if I don’t want my spouse to know I’m consulting with a divorce attorney?

 Good question.
 Once you consult with a divorce attorney a privilege exists which prohibits that attorney from disclosing to anyone, particularly your spouse, any discussion about legal advice.
 Furthermore, an experienced divorce attorney will be discreet and never disclose to your spouse that you have consulted with him or her.

 Should I surprise my wife with service or give her a head’s up in advance?